80 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 Even your jars can get festive this holiday season with this super simple (yet super spooky!)
 Halloween DIY craft.
 With the help of some Mod Podge, paint pens, and LED tea lights, you’ll be able to turn your old glass jars from trash to flash.

 Bat paper puppet

-Thanks to the paper template that can be found on redtedart.com, making your very own boo-tiful bat paper puppet is as easy as 1, 2, 3.
+Thanks to the printable paper template, making your very own boo-tiful bat paper puppet is as easy as 1, 2, 3.
 You’ll be able to awe your kids (and fellow parents alike) with this particular Halloween DIY decoration by making the bat’s wings move up and down.
-Score!
-To ensure that everyone can enjoy Halloween, stock up on these candies safe for kids with food allergies.

 Spider web earrings

-Don’t let how impressive-looking this Halloween craft scare you away: It’s easy to make and only requires a quick and cheap trip to the craft store.
 Made mainly from cheesecloth (along with a few other materials), these ghosts are sure to make for a ghoul-tastic holiday.
-Get the full tutorial at Sparkle Living.

 Sugar skull mason jar

 All you’ll need to create a craft sugar skull for Day of the Dead is a mason jar, white spray paint, acrylic paint, and a whole bunch of creativity.
 Nothing quite gets us in a nostalgic mood like the holidays; check out these vintage Halloween costumes for inspo.